-When Jesus chastises the temple officials, whom he calls “blind guides” because they teach the faith without comprehending it, he says they value oaths made on the gold in the temple more than oaths made on the temple itself.
+When Jesus chastises the temple officials by calling them “blind guides” because they teach the faith without comprehending it, he says they value oaths made on the gold in the temple more than oaths made on the temple itself.
 He asks: “[W]hich is greater, the gold or the sanctuary that has made the gold sacred?”
 (Matt 23:17).
 Knowingly or not, these leaders had agreed on what they valued most, and they chose poorly.

 Our time and energy are our most precious currency, each minute a coin we choose to spend in some way.
 What have we agreed deserves our investment?
 The treasures we gather up in life are only valuable if they are made sacred by the love and faith surrounding them.
 If our money doesn’t go toward helping those in need, if our home is not open to those seeking shelter, if our larders are locked away from the hungry … of what value are they?
 If their only value is in the having, then we are like dragons afraid to leave our cave because the world might sneak in and steal our hoard.
 Gold is nothing but a heavy, beautiful shackle until we bring our treasure to the temple where it can be converted to the limitless currency of love.
 We must spend it to make more.